There are so many articles about how it’s important to neutralize a home when decorating it to sell on the real estate market.

 “This guide cuts down the overwhelming choices for colors and gets down to what really works for staging.
 Great info on how to introduce wall color to clients who can be resistant to change.
 Debra gives you step-by-step information on how to suggest the best possible solution to attract the greatest number of buyers.”
 Ofelia Doherty (CA)

-What are Your Favorite Home Staging Paint Colors?
+Share Your Favorite Home Staging Paint Colors

 I like Repose Grey and Silver Mist from Sherwin Williams.